 How to Create Your Shipping Container Garage

 You first need to decide on where you want to put it and prepare the ground here.
-A shipping container needs to be put on a very solid foundation – especially if you are planning on keeping heavy machinery or a car in it.
+A shipping unit needs to be put on a very solid foundation – especially if you are planning on keeping heavy machinery or a car in it.
 The best foundation is to have one made of concrete slabs to ensure that the base is adequate.

 Make sure that the place that you have chosen to locate your garage has good enough access for any vehicles that you want to house and for you to enter too.